 Section 7.
 Informational Filing

 By February 1 of each year, Con Edison shall submit to FERC an Informational Filing of its Annual Updates and the results of the Annual Review Procedures.
 This Informational Filing must include the information that is required by Section 3, must describe any changes pursuant to the Annual Review Procedures and must describe all aspects of the formula rate or its inputs that are the subject of an ongoing dispute under the Informal or Formal Challenge procedures.
+In addition, Con Edison will include supporting documentation and workpapers for all Schedule 19 Projects and Schedule 10 Projects added to operating property in the Rate Year of the respective Projected ATRRs, including projected costs of each project, expected construction schedule and in-service dates.
 Within five (5) days of such Informational Filing, Con Edison shall provide (or cause to be provided) notice of the Informational Filing to Interested Parties via an email exploder list and by posting the docket number assigned to Con Edison’s Informational Filing on Con Edison’s website and OASIS.

 Any challenges to the implementation of the Annual Updates must be made through the Challenge Procedures described in Section 8 of these protocols or in a separate complaint proceeding, and not in response to the Informational Filing.